30-Minute Quick Chicken Brine Recipe

 - While the basic salt-sugar brine works for most dishes, you may alter it for other cuisines:

-- For Mexican-inspired chicken: Include lime juice, cilantro stems, cumin, and a sliced jalapeño in your brine.
+- For Mexican-inspired chicken, Add lime juice, cilantro stems, cumin, and a sliced jalapeño to the brine.

 - For Asian flavor profiles: Mix with soy sauce (cutting the salt proportionally), ginger, garlic, and a sprinkle of five-spice powder.

-- For Southern-style chicken: Add a couple teaspoons of spicy sauce, paprika, and a dash of cayenne to your brine.
+- For Southern-style chicken, add a couple of teaspoons of spicy sauce, paprika, and cayenne to your brine.

 Cooking Brined Chicken

-Brined chicken cooks the same manner as conventional chicken, but there are a few things to keep in mind.
-First, brined chicken will brown quicker because to the sugar in the brine.
-Watch it carefully while grilling or pan-frying to avoid burning.
+Brined chicken cooks the same manner as conventional chicken, but there are a few things to remember.
+First, brined chicken will brown quickly because of the sugar in the brine.
+Oversee it while grilling or pan-frying to avoid burning.

 Second, brined chicken already has salt embedded throughout, so you’ll want to decrease or remove salt in any spice rub or sauce.
 Taste as you go to prevent over-salting the final meal.